MartinStev/VeterinaryClinic/README.md

 ![Image](https://github.com/user-attachments/assets/b1a0e967-92ad-44a7-8f3a-3753dd110c9f)

-<p>Users can view all pets in the system from the <b>Pets</b> tab, with each pet displaying a Details button that reveals additional information, including the pet’s owner and a list of vaccinations the pet has received.</p>
+<p>Users can also view all pets in the system from the <b>Pets</b> tab, with each pet displaying a <b>Details</b> button that reveals additional information, including the pet’s owner and a list of vaccinations the pet has received.</p>

 ![Image](https://github.com/user-attachments/assets/f56469ac-b655-4cd7-868a-6a4a8f4f7c43)